tweag/python-monorepo-example/content/blog/2022-10-05-python-monorepo-1.md

 In order not to lose flexibility when needed, we decided to use _multiple sandboxes_, one per project.
 We can later improve the consistency of external dependencies across Python environments with some tooling.

-A sandbox can be created anytime with Nix in any folder, for a specific Python version (here 3.9):
+A sandbox can be created with python's base library:

 ```
-$ nix shell nixpkgs#python39 --command python -m venv .venv --copies
+$ python3 -m venv .venv --copies
 $ source .venv/bin/activate
 (.venv) $ which python
 /some/path/.venv/bin/python